Stonelinks/stonelinks.org/content/luke/resume.md

     </div>
     <ul>
       <li>
-        Led a capstone team of engineering students to design a simulator for an intra-wing robot for operation inside an aircraft.
+        Led a capstone team of engineering students to design a simulator for an intra-wing robot to operate inside an aircraft.
       </li>
       <li>
         Worked closely with Boeing to fulfill requirements for assembly and maintenance roles of operation.